 Orebic can be reached by bus from Dubrovnik, and there are a few buses a day with a journey time of around 2 hours 30 or 45 minutes.
-You can look up schedules on either the Dubrovnik Bus Terminal website, or on the Autotrans website where you can buy tickets online.
+You can look up schedules on either the Dubrovnik Bus Terminal website, or on the Arriva website where you can buy tickets online.

 If you’ve got your own set of wheels and are travelling to Orebic from the north, it would make most sense to catch the Ploce – Trpanj Jadrolinija ferry to get onto the Peninsula, and then drive down to Orebic.